Pregnant Workers Fairness

 - ABB Co-President Dina Bakst’s Written and Oral Testimony in Support of the Pregnant Workers Fairness Act for “Fighting for Fairness” Congressional Hearing, 2021

-- ABB Co-President Dina Bakst’s Oral Testimony in Support of the Pregnant Workers Fairness Act for “Long Over Due” Congressional Hearing, 2019
+- ABB Co-President Dina Bakst’s Written and Oral Testimony in Support of the Pregnant Workers Fairness Act for “Long Over Due” Congressional Hearing, 2019

 - Pregnant Workers’ Experiences: The Case for the Pregnant Workers Fairness Act, In Stories